7 Practical Questions To Create Your Best Strategy

 Every vision, dream goal, or initiative worth achieving will have obstacles to overcome.
 Solving these obstacles is one of the leader’s top priorities and greatest responsibilities.

-It’s impossible to anticipate every problem that may arise as you progress toward your goal, but the more you can see before they happen, the better.
+It’s impossible to anticipate every problem that may arise as you progress toward your best strategy, but the more you can see before they happen, the better.

 To help you get out in front, ask yourself what the financial, relational, timing, logistical, influence-related, and communication obstacles in your path are?